osandov/drgn/docs/api_reference.rst

             address (physical or virtual) is not supported by the program
         :raises ValueError: if *size* is negative

-    .. method:: add_memory_segment(virt_addr, phys_addr, size, read_fn)
+    .. method:: add_memory_segment(address, , size, read_fn, physical=False)

         Define a region of memory in the program.

         If it overlaps a previously registered segment, the new segment takes precedence.

-        :param virt_addr: The virtual address of the segment, or ``None`` if the segment does not have a virtual address.
-        :type virt_addr: int or None
-        :param phys_addr: The physical address of the segment, or ``None`` if the segment does not have a physical address.
-        :type phys_addr: int or None
+        :param int address: Address of the segment.
         :param int size: Size of the segment in bytes.
+        :param bool physical: Whether to add a physical memory segment.
+If ``False``, then this adds a virtual memory segment.
         :param read_fn: Callable to call to read memory from the segment.
-It is passed the address being read from, the number of bytes to read, whether the address is physical, and the offset in bytes from the beginning of the segment: ``(address, count, physical, offset)``.
+It is passed the address being read from, the number of bytes to read, the offset in bytes from the beginning of the segment, and whether the address is physical: ``(address, count, offset, physical)``.
 It should return the requested number of bytes as :class:`bytes` or another :ref:`buffer <python:binaryseq>` type.

     .. method:: add_type_finder(fn)